marcussacana/NewAxis/README.md

 ## Disclaimer:

-This project is independent and is not affiliated with, endorsed by, sponsored by, or otherwise associated with Acer Inc. All trademarks belong to their respective owners.
+This project is independent and is not affiliated with, endorsed by, sponsored by, or otherwise associated with Acer Inc., Samsung, or any other company.
+All trademarks belong to their respective owners.

 ---